onthebusiness/harelang.org/content/tutorials/introduction.md

       shows that x has changed to reflect the assignment to `*y`.

       You can also define a pointer which does not point to anything.
-Such a pointer can poses the special `null` value. "z" is set to the `null` value in our sample, but take note of the type: `nullable *int`.
+Such a pointer may possess the special `null` value. "z" is set to the `null` value in our sample, but take note of the type: `nullable *int`.
 In Hare, you can only set *nullable* pointer types to `null`, which causes some additional constraints to apply.